-Radioembolization with Y- or Ho-microspheres is increasingly used in the treatment of primary and secondary liver cancers (1).
-In this procedure, radioactive microspheres are delivered to hepatic tumors via their nutrient arteries (2).
+Radioembolization with yttrium-90 (Y) or holmium-166 (Ho) microspheres is increasingly used in the treatment of primary and secondary liver cancers (1).
+It is an intra-arterial therapeutic procedure in which radioactive microspheres are delivered to hepatic tumors via their nutrient arteries (2).
 The goal of radioembolization is to deliver a tumoricidal absorbed dose to tumors while sparing the healthy liver tissue.
-Although multiple studies have shown that the likelihood for tumor response critically depends on tumor-absorbed dose, the dosing methods that are predominantly used in clinical practice do not incorporate the patient-specific biodistribution (i.e., locally absorbed doses) (1,3).
+Although it has been shown in multiple studies that the likelihood for tumor response critically depends on tumor absorbed dose, the dosing methods that are predominantly used in clinical practice do not incorporate the patient-specific biodistribution (i.e. locally absorbed doses) (1,3).

-Treatment with Ho radioembolization can be preceded by a scout dose consisting of a small batch (i.e., 250 MBq) of rheologically identical Ho-microspheres.
-Official approval (European Economic Area certification mark) was recently obtained in the European Union (QuiremScout and QuiremSpheres; Quirem Medical B.V.).
-This scout dose has been shown to predict the absorbed dose to the lungs more accurately than 99mTc-macroaggregated albumin (4).
+Treatment with Ho-radioembolization can be preceded by a scout dose consisting of a small batch (i.e. 250 MBq) of rheologically identical Ho-microspheres.
+Official approval (CE-mark) was recently obtained in the EU (QuiremScout® and QuiremSpheres®; Quirem Medical B.V., Deventer, The Netherlands).
+It was demonstrated that this scout dose predicts the absorbed dose to the lungs more accurately than technetium-99m-macroaggregated albumin (99mTc-MAA) (4).
 And more recently, the scout dose was shown to have a superior predictive value for the intrahepatic therapy absorbed dose distribution (5).
-These findings support the use of a scout dose to better personalize dose planning (i.e., dosimetry) and patient selection.
-However, the relationship between tumor-absorbed dose and response likelihood, needed for such a treatment personalization, has not yet been established.
+These findings support the use of a scout dose to better personalize dose planning (i.e. dosimetry) and patient selection.
+However, the relationship between tumor absorbed dose and response likelihood, needed for such a treatment personalization, has not yet been established.

-The aim of this exploratory study was to analyze the relationship between tumor-absorbed dose, treatment response, and survival in patients treated with Ho radioembolization.
+The aim of this exploratory study was to analyze the relationship between tumor absorbed dose, treatment response and survival in patients treated with Horadioembolization.